-Although around 20% of customers are under the age of 65, the average age of an equity release customer in 2021 was 71, with the bulk of borrowers being between the ages of 60 to 80 years of age.
+Although around 20% of customers are under the age of 65, the average age of an equity release customer in 2022 was 68, that’s down from 70 years of age in 2021 - with the bulk of borrowers being between the ages of 60 to 80 years of age.

 How popular is equity release?

 Equity release is growing in popularity year on year, becoming part of older borrowers’ financial plans for the future.
-In 2021, 41,991 people released equity from their home; a huge increase of 28% compared to 2020.
+According to the Equity Release Council in 2022, over 100,000 people released equity from their home; an increase of 32% compared to 2021.

-The average amount people released was £104,792 but the amount of equity you could release will depend on your age and property value.
+The average amount people released was around £133k but the amount of equity you could release will depend on your age and property value.

 How flexible is equity release?

 As demand for equity release increases, so does the degree of flexibility.
-These days most schemes allow you to make adhoc payments to reduce the size of the loan and around 64% of plans let you repay interest on an ongoing basis.
+These days it is an ERC requirement that lenders allow you to make penalty free payments subject to your providers lending criteria.
+Plus, plans are widely available that let you repay some or all of the interest on an ongoing basis.